teklynk/twitch_chat_alerts/README.md

 Tokens can be generated from [https://twitchtokengenerator.com/](https://twitchtokengenerator.com/)

 If you want your bot to reply in chat after a command, I suggest creating tokens using your bots account.
-To do this, you will need to sign in to Twitch using your bot account before visiting twitchtokengenerator.
+To do this, you will need to sign in to Twitch using your bot account before visiting twitchtokengenerator or visit https://twitchtokengenerator.com/ in incognito mode.

+IMPORTANT!
 Generate a Custom Scope Token with these permissions:

 - bits:read
 - chat:read